dreams-labs/data-science/README.md

 - **Validation and Test Sets**: These sets assess whether the model can generalize within the training period.
 Strong performance here would indicate that the model is able to learn meaningful patterns without overfitting.
 - **Future Set**: Performance on this set will determine if the model can generalize to other time periods, particularly when market conditions change.

+# Testing

+Tests are built in the tests/ directory and configured with pytest.ini.

+## Running Tests

+Tests can be initiated from the main data-science directory with the standard command >`pytest`.

+There is a `slow` flag applied to slow tests that involve large dataframes or queries.
+To ignore these but run other tests, use the command >`pytest -m "not slow"`.